piteego/enum/README.md

 }
 ```

-You can use some fancy methods as following:
+And enjoy some fancy functions to interact with your enum values:

 - ***Is***: checks if the given value is equal to your target enum values.